 Where can we ride our own horses?

-- Visitor Center parking lot, area, or Sand Sheet Loop Trail
+- Visitor Center parking area, area, or Sand Sheet Loop Trail

 - Mosca Creek picnic area, near Dunes Parking Lot (Note: riders may access the southern and western portions of the dunefield through a permitted corridor than runs between the Visitor Center and picnic area.
 Please see map for location of this corridor.)